Watch Collecting

 The defining references on each side

 Rolex's defining sport references are the Submariner (current 124060 at around $9,100 retail, secondary $10,500 to $12,000), the GMT-Master II Pepsi (current 126710BLRO at around $10,900 retail, secondary $16,000 to $20,000), and the Daytona (current 126500LN at around $16,500 retail, secondary $24,000 to $28,000).
 The Datejust anchors the broader catalogue at lower price points.
-The Day-Date sits at the dress-watch top of the catalogue.
+The Day-Date sits at the dress-watch top of the catalogue, exclusively in precious metals on the President bracelet.

 What the secondary market actually shows

-Rolex sport references trade at premiums above retail in the pre-owned market — the structural condition driven by allocation discipline.
-Breitling references generally trade at or just below retail in the pre-owned market — the structural condition of broader distribution and lower allocation friction.
-The Navitimer is the strongest exception, with vintage references (particularly the 1960s and 1970s manual-wind Navitimers with the slide-rule bezel and the Venus 178 movement) trading at meaningful collector premiums.
+Breitling references generally trade at or just below retail in the pre-owned market.
+The structural condition of broader distribution and lower allocation friction produces a different curve, with the Navitimer as the strongest exception.
+Vintage Navitimers, particularly the 1960s and 1970s manual-wind references with the slide-rule bezel and the Venus 178 movement, trade at meaningful collector premiums when clean examples surface.

-Where collectors choose each
+Where serious collectors choose each

 The Breitling case is more specific.
-The collector drawn to mechanical chronographs, to genuine aviation-watch heritage, or to the particular register Breitling occupies — bigger cases, slide-rule bezels, the visual language of the working pilot watch — chooses Breitling.
+The collector drawn to mechanical chronographs, to genuine aviation-watch heritage, or to the particular register Breitling occupies (bigger cases, slide-rule bezels, the visual language of the working pilot watch) chooses Breitling.
 The vintage Navitimer collecting community is one of the more interesting niches in modern watch collecting; the modern Navitimer in the B01 reference is a credible contemporary execution of that heritage.

 Most serious collections include both, eventually.
 The collectors who start with a Submariner and build out into the broader Rolex catalogue often add a Navitimer or Premier later for the chronograph register Rolex doesn't really cover well below the Daytona price point.
 The collectors who start with a Navitimer and build out into the Breitling catalogue often add a Submariner or GMT-Master II for the everyday wear register Breitling's larger cases don't fit as well.